-- Donors can indicate their preferred location for planting a new tree but this cannot always be guaranteed as the Partnership will identify priorities that reference this strategy - Donors will not own the tree or have any rights over the tree.
-Sheffield City Council will remain the owner. - Whilst Sheffield Council will care for the tree and maintain it for as long as it is safe to do so, some trees will sadly have to be felled, for a variety of different reasons, every year.
-Those paying for the tree will not be entitled to compensation, even if the tree is felled/removed very quickly after planting. - Sheffield Council will however always publish clear and transparent reasons for felling a donated tree.
+- Donors can indicate their preferred location for planting a new tree but this cannot always be guaranteed as the Partnership will identify priorities that reference this strategy - The tree once purchased becomes the property of SCC which holds all rights over it. - Whilst Sheffield Council will care for the tree and maintain it for as long as it is safe to do so, some trees will have to be felled, for a variety of different reasons, every year.
+Those paying for the tree will not be entitled to compensation, even if the tree is felled/ removed very quickly after planting. - Sheffield Council will however always publish clear and transparent reasons for felling a donated tree.